NAGERI/ona_clothline/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Install [netlify](https://app.netlify.com/), to use the serverless payment function Run `netlify dev`, the local server will run on port 8888.

 ### `npm run build`

 Builds the app for production to the `build` folder.\